marclaporte/jirecon/README.md

   2. Record media streams.
   3. Record meta data.

-The meta data is actually a human readable message that descripts the whole recording procedure.
+The meta data is actually a human readable message that describes the whole recording procedure.
 We'll talk about it later.

 So we got a primitive class graph:
 ```